GitThisArtic/Robotic-Arm/README.md

 ## Design
 The project was designed in Fusion 360 and utilizes multiple cycloidal gearboxes of varying sizes and ratios.
-The arm also implements several metal bearings and dowel pins for decreased friction between components, leading to increased gearbox efficiency.
+The arm also implements several metal bearings and dowel pins for decreased friction between components leading to increased gearbox efficiency.

 ## Electrical
 The arm utilizes four, 200 step Nema 17 motors on an open-loop feedback system.
 Each motor is